-If you would like to contact the diocesan safeguarding advisor (DSA), Sarah Acraman, you can do so here.
+If you would like to contact the Diocesan Safeguarding Officer (DSO), you can do so here.

-The Diocese of Truro has published a ‘survivor’s charter’, to give assurances to individuals who come forward to make disclosures of abuse that happened in a church context.
+The Diocese of Truro has published the ‘Survivor Care Charter’, to give assurances to individuals who come forward to make disclosures of abuse that happened in a church context.

 Options independent of the church